Skip to main content

 The filters used in cleanrooms filter both indoor and outdoor air, ensuring better control of air contamination in the cleanroom.
 Different filters are used, depending on the family of compounds to be filtered: acids, bases or VOCs.

-The shelf life of filters can be determined by regularly measuring their level of contamination, and thus anticipating their replacement.
+The lifespan of filters can be determined by regularly measuring their level of contamination, and thus anticipating their replacement.

 TERA Environnement can test for acids, bases and metals at very low concentration levels in the ppt to ppb range in deionized water.